Ye-Dehuo/Multi-UAVs-Formation-Control-Based-on-ROS-and-PX4/README.md

 The formation in this project contain $6$ UAVs ($1$ leader, $5$ followers).
-The followers' pose and velocity depend on the desired formation and the leader
+The followers' pose and velocity depend on the desired formation and the leader.
+There are position and velocity control modes for followers to select

 ## 1. Task Description